English | Magyar

 Summary of broadband development in Hungary

 The National Infocommunication Strategy is more ambitious than the DAE targets.
-A full broadband coverage with at least 30 Mbps until 2018 and 50% coverage with at least 100 Mbps until 2020 are set as objectives.
+A full broadband coverage with at least 30 Mbps until 2018 and 50% take-up with at least 100 Mbps until 2020 are set as objectives.
 NGA last mile and backhaul projects were launched in 2015 to extend backhaul optical networks, provide high-speed network for all governmental institutions and maximize the utilisation of frequencies with new technologies.

 National broadband strategy and policy

 - Strategies concerning the use of information and communication technology including broadband policies fall under the responsibility of the Minister of State for Infocommunication in the Ministry of National Development (Nemzeti Fejlesztési Minisztérium).